dtm-labs/en.dtm.pub/docs/guide/start.md

 ```

 This distributed transaction demo simulates a scenario in a distributed transaction for cross-bank transfers.
-The master transaction is comprised of two subtransactions, TransOut (transfer money out from source account) and TransIn (transfer money into destination account), both consisting of forward operations and reverse compensation, defined as follows:
+The master transaction is comprised of two sub-transactions, TransOut (transfer money out from source account) and TransIn (transfer money into destination account), both consisting of forward operations and reverse compensation, defined as follows:

 ``` go
 func qsAdjustBalance(uid int, amount int) (interface{}, error) {